benjojo/Countdown/README.md

 ==========

 # What
-This is a system that can watch countdown (if fed the video stream for it) and then decode the letters that are being offered, then tweet the responce in speed.
+This is a system that can watch [Countdown](http://www.youtube.com/watch?v=o0SrIqaplKo) (if fed the video stream for it) and then decode the letters that are being offered, then tweet the responce in speed.
 The system runs at around 100FPS on a i5 Laptop far greater then the input rate of 25 FPS from TV.